EPCCed/eidf-docs/docs/services/cerebras/connect.md

 # Login

 The route for SSH access to the CS3 user-nodes is via the `eidf-gateway` bastion, as for the EIDF VirDS desktop VMs.
+This requires two credentials, your SSH key pair protected by a passphrase **and** a Time-based one-time password (TOTP).

 ## Access credentials

-To access the CS3 system, you need to use two credentials: your SSH key pair protected by a passphrase **and** a Time-based one-time password (TOTP).
+To access the CS3 system, follow the login example below.
+For the majority of authorised users, no further passwords or credentials are required other than for `eidf-gateway`.

 ### SSH Key